Highpoint2000/webserver-station-logos/README.md

 3. Restart the server
 4. coming soon:  Activate the plugin it in the settings

-#### For anyone who would like to receive their future updates automatically, please install the Always on Update (AOU) version from [here](https://tef.noobish.eu/logos/scripts/StationLogo_AOU_Version.zip).
-This script always gets the current code from the logo server.
-If you have installed the AOU version before May 7th, 2024, you will have to clear the cache regularly to use the latest version of the logo plugin.
-This bug has been fixed in the current [download](https://tef.noobish.eu/logos/scripts/StationLogo_AOU_Version.zip) file!

 ## Configuration options:

 The following variables can be changed in the header of the script: